immmjack/cse8b-wi20-pa4-2048-starter/writeup/writeup.md

 You **must** implement this method with the given method signature and it **must** have the specified behavior.

 #### REQUIRED: `public void setBoard (int[][] newBoard)`
 In the method, you should make a deep copy of the input board and set the board of GameState class to be the deep-copied board.
 For `null` inputs, make no change and return immediately.
+The format of the input 2d array is the same as the format of the output 2d array from `getBoard()`.
 This method should not make any changes to the game state other than setting the new board state.

 You **must** implement this method with the given method signature and it **must** have the specified behavior.